 “We now come to the ‘city.’
 The house known as the ‘Cottage Hotel’ was occupied by Judge Hamlin, who had a store where Dr. Houghton’s store now stand [sic], a large barn where B., L., W. & Co.’s store stands.
 John S. Reed had just built a house on the Benedict corner.
 M. DeWolf kept a temperance house on the Mallory, Price & Co.’s corner; a school house near where the American House stands; one house near where Tripp’s shop stands; Dr. John’s house near where the depot stands; an ashery near where A. M. Fitch’s store stands, and we have the ‘city’” (3-5-1884, pg.
 4).

 To translate that for modern-day residents of the town, Lang is guiding us up from the south, in a roughly clockwise direction around the town center.
 Judge Fredrick Hamlin’s establishment stood where the parking lot of the Farm & Home Hardware Store is today.
 Henes describes it as “a log building which he called the Cottage Hotel and which served as a store, home, postoffice, and meeting house” (pg.
 7).
 Hamlin’s barn–then later, dry goods store Baldwin, Laundon, Windecker & Co.–was on the SW corner of the center, where coffee shop Bread & Brew conducts business.
 John S. Reed’s house was across what is now West Herrick Avenue, on the NW corner of the intersection; a Verizon store occupies the ground floor of the still-extant Benedict Building.
 DeWolf’s Temperance Tavern–a “dry” public house–was across Main Street, on the NE corner; Dimitri’s Corner Restaurant is in the ground floor of the twentieth-century building now standing there.
-The first village school, sharing a building with the first Town Hall, stood on the SE corner lot now home to Herrick Memorial Library.
+After 1829, the building that served as the first Town Hall, as well as a church and school, stood on the SE corner lot now home to Herrick Memorial Library.

 J. B. Lang’s parents were two of Huntington’s earliest settlers, Ruel Lang (1801-1891) and his wife, Amy Hart Lang (b.
 1805).
 Another of their children, daughter Esther, later married cheese magnate Charles Horr.
 Hardware store owner John Watson Wilbur was therefore related by marriage to Horr, one of the wealthiest and most influential men in the village’s history.
 That is particularly interesting to me because of Noah Huckins‘ business associations with both men.